FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe

 SPAIN

-Up to 10 people per household will be allowed to gather for the Christmas and New Year holidays, according to an agreement between the central government and regional authorities.
-This means a slight relaxation of the current general rule that permits gatherings of up to six people.
+Up to 10 people per household will be allowed to gather for the Christmas and New Year holidays, relaxing the current general rule that permits gatherings of up to six people.

 Curfews will be pushed back to 1:30 a.m. from 11 p.m. on Dec.
 24 and Dec.
 31, but movement between regions will be banned between Dec.
 23 and Jan.
 6, except for visits to family.